steveloughran/kerberos_and_hadoop/sections/what_is_kerberos.md

 Kerberos allows different realms to have some form of trust of others.
 This would allow a Hadoop cluster with its own KDC and realm to trust the `ENTERPRISE` realm, but for the enterprise realm to not trust the HCLUSTER realm, and hence all its principals.
-This would preventing a principal `hdfs/node1@HCLUSTER` from having access to the `ENTERPRISE` systems.
+This would prevent a principal `hdfs/node1@HCLUSTER` from having access to the `ENTERPRISE` systems.
 While this is a bit tricky to set up, it means that keytabs created for the Hadoop cluster (see below) are only a security risk for the Hadoop cluster and all data kept in/processed by it, rather than the entire organisation.